 Of the 186 companies in Hurun’s research, the majority (45) specialise in the network service industry followed by those in healthcare, education and artificial intelligence.
 Internet financial firms recorded the largest valuation with 1.6 trillion yuan in total.

-BMI's Agent Roadshow will introduce you to pre-screened agents in three of China’s Tier 2 cities which are full of recruitment potential, yet not often visited by foreign institutions.
-Through scheduled meetings and classy networking functions, you'll forge ties with new recruitment resources dotted across fresh territory in China.
+BMI's Roadshow China T2 will introduce you to pre-screened agents in three of China’s Tier 2 cities which are full of recruitment potential, yet not often visited by foreign institutions.
+The tour also includes a series of fairs in bilingual high schools in each city we visit.